RuiLiDMML/Multi-view-Stacking/README.md

 you have different number of views.

 reference:

+Li, R, Hapfelmeier, A, Schmidt, J, Perneczky, R, Drzezga, A, Kurz, A, and Kramer, S (2011).
 A case study of stacked multi-view learning in dementia research
 In: Proceedings of the 13th Conference on Artificial Intelligence in Medicine, pp. 60–69, Bled, Slovenia, Springer-Verlag.
 Lecture Notes in Computer Science (LNCS).